evelyn-loves-coffee/minecraft-java-crow-buddy/README.md

 - "egg hatching OWI.wav" by [nayahnaidoo](https://freesound.org/people/nayahnaidoo/) is licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/). ([source](https://freesound.org/s/656049/))

 AI usage disclosure:
-* LLMs were not involved in defining mod intent, nor planned behaviors.
+* LLMs were used heavily in development.
+However, LLMs were not involved in defining mod intent, behavior planning, or in generating ideas.
 * Majority of project structure and implementation was created using open-weights agentic models running locally on llama.cpp.
 * Creation of textures and behavior implementation created using closed-weights agentic models.